 Thus, the IAEA decided to provide vital training for scientists working in universities, research and professional organisations to learn how country specific GHG measurement can be obtained.
 The IAEA-funded expert mission in early November 2018 was organised by the National Agricultural Research Institute (NARI) and took place in the highlands research station Ayiura.

 Hands-on-training on laboratory and field measurements were performed with the G2508.
 Next to the training, this was also a test of how well such a – let’s say sensitive machine – would perform under harsh field conditions, having to cope with frequent power cuts, dusty environments etc. It was a joy to see how quickly the trainees – who had no previous experience in measuring trace gas emissions – picked up the essentials and became familiar with such a current analytical instrument.
 The G2508 was used to analyse gas concentrations of a continuous flow-through setup, discrete samples taken via syringes as well as direct analysis such as breath samples (see Pictures).
 The combination of current-state-of the art approaches with traditional calculations on the blackboard proved very successful.

 The bottom line is that all trainees were extremely enthusiastic about the possibility this new technique can offer.
 Not only academics but also researchers from the industry (e.g. coffee) and the national research institutes, who all work on the common agenda to develop sustainable agricultural production systems, will without doubt benefit from the additional and crucial information that provides them with an indication of the climate footprint of their systems.
-What has also been learned is that nowadays it is possible to install current state-of-the art techniques in remote areas and provide them with the basis to gradually built up their scientific capacity to tackle imminent environmental issues.
+What has also been learned is that nowadays it is possible to install current state-of-the art techniques in remote areas and provide them with the basis to gradually build up their scientific capacity to tackle imminent environmental issues.

 Christoph Müller, Director, Institute of Plant Ecology, Justus Liebig University Giessen, Germany.